gobii-ai/gobii-cli/README.md

 # gobii-cli

 A unofficial command-line interface for interacting with [Gobii](https://getgobii.com) prompts, agents and tasks.
+Gobii is a tool for browser automation using AI that provides the ability to perform complex web tasks without an API.

 This is very early in development and *will* have bugs.